Jay Slater: Everything we know about the Briton missing in Tenerife

 He had been on the island to attend NRG music festival with friends in what was his first holiday without his family.

-On Sunday, his friend Lucy Mae told Manchester Evening News that she had left the festival early, with Jay staying on with some friends.
-He later stayed at their accomodation but left in the morning to return to his own.
+On Sunday, his friend Lucy Law told Manchester Evening News that she had left the festival early, with Jay staying on with some friends.
+He later stayed at their accommodation but left in the morning to return to his own.

-Lucy Mae was the last to hear from the teenager when he called her at 8:15am on Monday, alerting her that he was lost, needed water and that his phone was on one per cent.
+Ms Law was the last to hear from the teenager when he called her at 8.15am on Monday, alerting her that he was lost, needed water and that his phone was on one per cent.

 “He’s ended up out in the middle of nowhere.
 Jay was obviously thinking he would be able to get home from there,” she said.